dakotasanchez/wallpaper-downloader/README.md

 Setup
 =====

+- Have at least JDK 7 installed
+- Have ant installed
-- Have java, javac, and ant installed and in your PATH
+- Have java, javac, and ant in your PATH

 Build
 ===============